kingzamzon/docs/docs/support/faq.md

 ### 2. How to allow permitted users to execute only specific Lit Actions?

 You can start by assigning the PKP to itself as we don't want the PKP owner to arbitrarily change the Lit Action.
-Check out the docs on doing so here: https://developer.litprotocol.com/v3/sdk/wallets/auth-methods#sending-the-pkp-to-itself.
+Check out the docs on doing so [here](../user-wallets/pkps/advanced-topics/auth-methods/overview#sending-the-pkp-to-itself).
 You can also use the PKPHelper.`mintNextAndAddAuthMethods()` function to do this by passing in a specific IPFS CIDs with permission to execute.

 Note that now anyone call your Lit Action, so how should one add a permitted list of users?
 We can store the permitted list of users, either on-chain or in the Lit Action itself and, fetch it from there.
 If you decide to put the access list in the Lit Action itself, you can use `conditional-signing` to check whether the provided AuthSig is permitted to execute the Lit Action.
 Learn more [here](../sdk/serverless-signing/conditional-signing.md).